colinshum/hackintosh/README.md

 # Hackintosh
 ## Getting Started

-This repository is tested and working with OpenCore 0.6.4 and macOS Mojave 10.14.6.
+This repository is tested and working with OpenCore 0.6.4 and macOS Mojave 10.14.6/Big Sur 11.1.
 In order to use my `config.plist`, you must provide your own serial numbers as described in the OpenCore installation guide.

 ## Components